Future Enterprises-DVR leads gainers in 'B' group

-Future Enterprises Ltd, Vadilal Industries Ltd, Mallcom (India) Ltd and Future Supply Chain Solutions Ltd are among the other gainers in the BSE's 'B' group today, 28 February 2022.
+Kothari Products Ltd, Rossell India Ltd, SPS Finquest Ltd and Maan Aluminium Ltd are among the other gainers in the BSE's 'B' group today, 02 March 2022.

-Future Enterprises Ltd, Vadilal Industries Ltd, Mallcom (India) Ltd and Future Supply Chain Solutions Ltd are among the other gainers in the BSE's 'B' group today, 28 February 2022.
+Kothari Products Ltd, Rossell India Ltd, SPS Finquest Ltd and Maan Aluminium Ltd are among the other gainers in the BSE's 'B' group today, 02 March 2022.

-Future Enterprises-DVR soared 19.98% to Rs 12.91 at 12:05 IST.
+Future Enterprises-DVR spiked 19.98% to Rs 15.49 at 12:05 IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 48748 shares were traded on the counter so far as against the average daily volumes of 13285 shares in the past one month.
+On the BSE, 2.23 lakh shares were traded on the counter so far as against the average daily volumes of 15837 shares in the past one month.

-Future Enterprises Ltd spiked 18.83% to Rs 9.78.
+Kothari Products Ltd soared 19.97% to Rs 106.05.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 5.33 lakh shares were traded on the counter so far as against the average daily volumes of 1.49 lakh shares in the past one month.
+On the BSE, 6013 shares were traded on the counter so far as against the average daily volumes of 1873 shares in the past one month.

-Vadilal Industries Ltd surged 17.22% to Rs 1430.
+Rossell India Ltd surged 17.32% to Rs 144.95.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 11932 shares were traded on the counter so far as against the average daily volumes of 7283 shares in the past one month.
+On the BSE, 19676 shares were traded on the counter so far as against the average daily volumes of 12028 shares in the past one month.

-Mallcom (India) Ltd spurt 15.28% to Rs 857.65.
+SPS Finquest Ltd added 15.84% to Rs 121.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 950 shares were traded on the counter so far as against the average daily volumes of 1105 shares in the past one month.
+On the BSE, 11431 shares were traded on the counter so far as against the average daily volumes of 12710 shares in the past one month.

-Future Supply Chain Solutions Ltd rose 14.05% to Rs 69.8.
+Maan Aluminium Ltd gained 12.81% to Rs 155.85.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 35358 shares were traded on the counter so far as against the average daily volumes of 12488 shares in the past one month.
+On the BSE, 40293 shares were traded on the counter so far as against the average daily volumes of 12284 shares in the past one month.

 Powered by Capital Market - Live News